Blinines/cam_l90_sentiment_detection_review/README.md

 #### Install the requirements

 * Make sure you have a correct environment created for this project.
 You might want to use a virtual environment.
 Python 3 preferred.
 In any case, activate your environment.
+For Linux the command is `source venv/bin/activate`, for Windows it is `venv\Scripts\activate`

 * Install the requirements using `pip install -r requirements.txt`.